-36. Facebook also allows Administrators to unhide comments that were previously hidden. https://www.facebook.com/help/185897171460026?helpref=related.
-Administrators can also ban or remove a particular Facebook user from a Facebook page.
+35. Administrators can also ban or remove a particular Facebook user from a Facebook page.
 "Banning" a Facebook user prevents the user from posting to the page or interacting with (e.g., liking or commenting on) posts published by others to the page.
 Id.

-37. "Removing" a Facebook user removes the person from the list of those who have "liked" the page.
+36. "Removing" a Facebook user removes the person from the list of those who have "liked" the page.
 Id.
 Because Facebook considers pages "public spaces," removing a user from a Facebook page does not prevent the user from re-liking the page thereafter.
 Id.

-38. In addition to the tools available to Administrators, Facebook automatically organizes comment threads to prevent a Facebook page from being overwhelmed by off-topic comments and replies.
+37. In addition to the tools available to Administrators, Facebook automatically organizes comment threads to prevent a Facebook page from being overwhelmed by off-topic comments and replies.
 For example, as illustrated above, Facebook users by default see only a few lines of the "Most Relevant" comments and replies in the comment thread.
-This feature prevents Facebook users from "trolling"1 or "spamming"2 the Facebook page.
+This feature prevents Facebook users from "trolling"2 or "spamming"3 the Facebook page.